ibm-cloud-docs/power-iaas/network-architecture.md

 This topic describes typical network architectures that are used in the {{site.data.keyword.powerSysShort}} network architecture and is not an exhaustive list of {{site.data.keyword.powerSys_notm}} connection methods.
 {: shortdesc}

-{{site.data.keyword.dl_full_notm}} (2.0) Connect is only available to IBM clients within the United States.
+{{site.data.keyword.dl_full_notm}} (2.0) Connect is available in all current locations.
 IBM clients can always contact Megaport connectivity services directly to procure their services.
 {: important}

 ## {{site.data.keyword.powerSys_notm}} networking environment